Roberto-Fdez/Hi-you-can-call-me-Roberto/README.md

 # Hi-you-can-call-me-Roberto 🎨💻

 I'm a passionate developer born in 2005.
-My main interests are **animation** and **illustration**, but I also have a strong background in technology.
+My main interests are **development** and **management**, but I also have a strong background in technology.

 🎓 **Education:**
 - 📡 Studied **Networks and Microcomputer Systems** (2023-2024).